Ikurooo/Wget/README.md

 ## Instructions

-use make to build the server
+use make to build the app

 ## Usage